rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 #### Can traffic be blocked or denied based on a security group rule?

-No. Traffic that matches a rule is permitted, and any traffic that is not part of the ruleset for that security group is denied or blocked.
-Because of OpenStack API design requirements, you cannot specify that traffic matching a rule should be denied.
-The security groups API is a whitelist.
-Thus, traffic that doesn't match any of the rules in the whitelist is automatically blacklisted.
+Traffic that matches a rule is permitted.
+Any traffic that is not part of the ruleset for that Security Group is denied / blocked.
+There is no way to specify that traffic matching a rule should be denied.
+This is how the OpenStack Security Groups API was designed.
+Hence the Security Groups API is a white-list.
+Traffic that doesn't match any of the rules in the white-list is automatically black-listed.

 #### Is there any traffic that is permitted or allowed by default by security groups?